Explore the many benefits of enrolling in a health plan — even if you are young, fit and healthy.

 Studies show that cost is the No. 1 reason people go uninsured.
 However, health insurance might not be as expensive as you think.
 That’s because there’s more financial help available than ever before.

 In fact, 90 percent of Californians who sign up through Covered California receive financial help to lower the cost of insurance.
 Residents can benefit from additional federal assistance thanks to the American Rescue Plan and the Inflation Reduction Act.
 Some will even qualify for premiums as low as $0 per month.
 Plus, people across different income levels may be eligible for savings.
-No matter how much you make, you won’t pay more than 8.5 percent of your household income on a benchmark Silver plan.
+No matter how much you make, you won’t pay more than 8.5 percent of your household income for a benchmark Silver plan.

 Paying less does not mean getting less.
 When you sign up through Covered California, you can choose from brand name private health insurance plans.
 The government chips in, so you get quality health insurance at a discount.
 Use this interactive calculator to see how affordable health insurance can be and how much financial help you could get.

 2. Health insurance helps protect you from life-altering medical expenses.

-While it’s true that eating your vegetables, exercising, and wearing a mask can help preserve your health, there’s no foolproof way to protect against accidents, illness, and injury — and the bills for uninsured individuals can be catastrophic.
+While it’s true that eating your vegetables, exercising, and getting enough sleep can help preserve your health, there’s no foolproof way to protect against accidents, illness, and injury — and the bills for uninsured individuals can be catastrophic.
 The amount a single person pays for health insurance coverage is a tiny fraction of what emergency care can cost out-of-pocket.